-New Jersey Community Development Corporation (NJCDC) will lead this three-year project, in which a total of 30 youth from Paterson, ages 14-21, will receive guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
+New Jersey Community Development Corporation (NJCDC) is leading this three-year project, in which a total of 30 youth from Paterson, ages 14-21, are receiving guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
 By the end of this project, the youth participants will have the skills, knowledge, and confidence to work with municipal governments, cross-sector coalitions focused on health, school boards, and other organizations to build healthier and more vibrant communities.
 The youth will also participate in a statewide alumni network to stay connected to their peers as they continue on their leadership paths and move into the next phases of their lives.
-To advance this work in Paterson, NJCDC will partner with the Passaic County Health Coalition, the NJHI-funded Passaic County Food Policy Council, the City of Paterson, the YMCA, Paterson Public Schools and others to engage youth representing a cross-section of the community to make a long-term impact on Paterson.
+To advance this work in Paterson, NJCDC is partnering with the Passaic County Health Coalition, the NJHI-funded Passaic County Food Policy Council, the City of Paterson, the YMCA, Paterson Public Schools and others to engage youth representing a cross-section of the community to make a long-term impact on Paterson.
 These Paterson youth represent one of 10 New Jersey communities supported by the NJHI: Next Generation Community Leaders initiative.

 Follow the latest news coverage regarding NJHI: Next Generation Community Leaders:

 YouthCares Program Heads to Camden and Philadelphia

 NJCDC blog.
 (2018, July 30).

 NorthJersey.com.
 (2017, August 7).